Imperial Pacific

 Imperial Pacific International Holdings Limited is a Chinese investment holding company.
-It was founded with headquarters in Hong Kong and originally named First Natural Foods Holdings until it was renamed in May 2014.
-It is majority owned by Cui Lijie through her investment vehicle Inventive Star Limited.
+It was incorporated on 27 July 2001 in Bermuda and subsequently registered in Hong Kong as a non-Hong Kong company.
+Its headquarters were based in Hong Kong.
+The company was originally named First Natural Foods Holdings until it was renamed in May 2014.
+It was majority owned by Cui Lijie and her son Ji Xiaobo (纪晓波) (Note: Also known as Jason Ji) through their investment vehicle Inventive Star Limited.

+In April 2022, the trading of the company's shares was suspended by the Hong Kong Stock Exchange due to the delay in publishing its financial results.
+In February 2024, the company was delisted.

+In April 2024, the Hong Kong High Court made a winding-up order against the company on the ground of insolvency.
+Its indirect wholly owned subsidiary, Imperial Pacific International (CNMI), LLC, filed for Chapter 11 bankruptcy in the Northern Mariana Islands.

+In August 2025, its former casino resort in Saipan was sold under bankruptcy to an investment group founded by Jin Song, a business associate of Cui Lijie and Ji Xiaobo.

 History

 First Natural Foods was first listed on the main board of the Hong Kong Stock Exchange on 11 February 2002.
 It was principally involved most aspects of the food business, including frozen and functional food products.
 Trading for the group was suspended on 15 December 2008 and provisional liquidators were appointed on 7 January 2009 for restructuring.
 The liquidators were discharged on 4 September 2012 and trade sharing resumed the following day.

 In 2013, the Securities and Futures Commission (SFC) took the company's founder and former chairman Yeung Chung-lung to court for alleged embezzlement.
 The SFC accused him of withdrawing HK$84 million from its account in December 2008.

 In December 2013, First Natural Foods announced that it would buy the Macau-based junket operator Hengsheng for HK$400 million.
 In 2013, First Natural Foods reported a profit of only 1.25 million.
 In March 2016, Imperial Pacific announced that it would sell its non-gaming subsidiaries to focus on its gaming businesses.
 In August 2016, Imperial Pacific reported that it had a half-year net profit of HK$837.3 million (US$108 million).
 Imperial Pacific was Trump 2017 inaugural Gala sponsor.

 In 2017, the Federal Bureau of Investigation (FBI) raided the construction site of Imperial Pacific's casino in Saipan over a "federal violation of the workplace visa system" following the death of a construction worker in March 2017.
 Construction workers from a subsidiary of state-owned China Metallurgical Group Corporation were unlawfully employed on the island to build the casino.
 In April 2017, Bloomberg News reported that the United States Department of Justice was investigating Imperial Pacific for money laundering.
 The FBI executed search warrants on Imperial Pacific's offices in Saipan again in March 2018.